-Please call us at IPX1031 to discuss tax straddling and other valuable tax-deferral solutions.
-Be sure to consult with your tax advisor to determine if you can take advantage of these valuable tax-deferral methods.
+Please call us at IPX1031 to discuss tax straddling and other valuable tax deferral solutions.
+Consult with your tax and legal advisors to determine if you can take advantage of these valuable tax-deferral methods.